zacniewski/RPi-cluster-2025/README.md

    ```sh
    git clone https://github.com/zacniewski/RPi-cluster-2025.git
    ```
-3. Manage IP addresses of your machines in local network.
+3. Manage IP addresses of your machines in the local network.

 4. Install necessary software (described in the documentation).
-  - Docker
+  - Docker,
-  - uv
+  - uv.

 5. Install Python packages.
-  - create virtual environment with `uv` or `pip`
+  - create virtual environment with `uv` or `pip`,
-  - activate it
+  - activate it,
-  - install packages
+  - install packages.

 <p style="align:right">(<a href="#readme-top">back to top</a>)</p>